 (There is a full-length version of this play - see 'Childe Rowland' in Full Length Plays)

-'sure to appeal to children of all ages' (Amateur Stage)
+'sure to appeal to all ages' (Amateur Stage)